Bringing Children, Sons and Daughters to Live in the United States as Permanent Residents

-If you are in the United States and have not yet filed to adjust your status to permanent resident, you can file Form I-824 with your Form I-485, in which case no supporting documents are needed other than those submitted with Form I-485.
+If you are in the United States and have not yet filed to adjust your status to permanent resident, you can file Form I-824 for your child overseas with your Form I-485.
+When concurrently filing Form I-824, it does not require any supporting documentation.

 If you received the immigrant visa overseas, you may contact the National Visa Center (NVC) for follow-to-join information.
-Send your inquiry by e-mail to NVCInquiry@state.gov or by writing to the National Visa Center, ATTN: WC, 32 Rochester Ave., Portsmouth, NH 03801-2909.
+Direct such inquiry by sending an e-mail to NVCInquiry@state.gov or by writing to the National Visa Center, ATTN: WC, 32 Rochester Ave., Portsmouth, NH 03801-2909.

 - How Do I Help My Relative Become a Permanent Resident?
 (Guide for U.S. Citizens) (PDF, 688.27 KB)